Skip to main content

 Skip to main content.

 The Community Assistance, Recovery, and Empowerment (CARE) Act intends to provide mental health and related services to individuals who meet specific criteria.
-Stanislaus is one of the first seven counties to implement CARE Court.
+Stanislaus is one of the first seven counties to implement the CARE Act.

-The Court will begin accepting petitions on Monday, October 2 at Windows #10 and #11 in the Family Law lobby at 1100 I St in Modesto.
+The Court is accepting petitions at Windows #10 and #11 in the Family Law lobby at 1100 I St in Modesto.
 Petitions can also be filed electronically.
-The Self-Help Center will assist petitioners by walk-in starting October 2.
+The Self-Help Center will assist walk-in petitioners.

 Court Process